U.S. Relations With Belize

 More information about Belize is available on the Belize Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States and Belize traditionally have had close and cordial relations.
+The United States and Belize continue to maintain close and cordial relations.
 The United States is home to the largest Belizean community outside Belize, estimated to be more than 70,000.
-Belize's economic growth, democratic political stability, and environmental stewardship are important U.S. objectives.
-The United States and Belize are working as partners to address the issues of citizen security and transnational crime.
-The two countries have mutual legal assistance treaties with each other covering stolen vehicles and extraditions.
-Both governments seek to control the flow of illegal migrants to the United States through Belize.
+Belize's economic growth, good governance, and security are important to U.S. interests in the region.
+The United States and Belize are working as partners to strengthen citizen security and prevent transnational crime.
+The two countries have mutual legal assistance treaties with each other.
+Both governments seek to control the flow of irregular migrants to the United States through Belize.

 U.S. Assistance to Belize

 Bilateral Economic Relations

 The United States is Belize's principal trading partner and major source of investment funds.
-According to the latest available trade data, in 2014 the United States exported more than $US 312 million of goods to Belize, accounting for 31 percent of Belize’s total imports, and accounted for over $US 105 million, or 34.8 percent, of Belize's exports.
+According to the latest available trade data, in 2015 the United States accounted for 37.6 percent of Belize’s total exports and 33.7 percent of its total imports.
 Some 185 U.S. companies have operations in Belize.
 Tourism attracts the most foreign direct investment, although U.S. investment also is found in the telecommunications, petroleum, and agricultural sectors.
 A Country Commercial Guide for Belize is available from the U.S. Embassy's Economic/Commercial section.